-Open enrollment for Medicare begins October 15 for 2015.
-Medicare is health care coverage that is available for those 65 or older, and is also available for certain younger people with disabilities and for those with end-stage renal disease.
+Medicare is health care coverage that is available for those 65 or older and is also available for certain younger people with disabilities and for those with an end-stage renal disease.
 Getting help navigating Medicare signup and getting questions answered will be part of the focus of the open enrollment period in New Mexico, through the Aging and Long-Term Services Department (ALTSD) of New Mexico.

 Open Enrollment Help

-To assist with Medicare open enrollment, the ADRC will host meetings across the state that will help to answer questions and provide assistance with programs.
+To assist with Medicare open enrollment, the ADRC hosts meetings across the state to help answer questions and provide assistance with programs.

-Some of the meetings will be walk-in, and others require an appointment.
+Some of the meetings are walk-in, and others require an appointment.
 There will also be screening for Extra Help, a program that helps pay for prescription drugs.
-To be screened for Extra Help, bring in your prescriptions or a list of the medications you take, along with each drug's name, dosage and strength.
+To be screened for Extra Help, bring in your prescriptions or a list of the medications you take, along with each drug's name, dosage, and strength.

-In Albuquerque, all sessions will take place October 15 through December 4.
-The majority will take place at city senior centers, thoughsome will take place at the AARP Information Center and ECHO.
-Sessions will take place in communities throughout the state.
-Bosque Farms, Estancia, Los Lunas, Rio Rancho and Santa Fe are just some of the locations near Albuquerque where information sessions will be held.
+In Albuquerque, the majority of sessions take place at city senior centers, though some take place at the AARP Information Center and ECHO.
+Sessions take place in communities throughout the state.
+Bosque Farms, Estancia, Los Lunas, Rio Rancho, and Santa Fe are just some of the locations near Albuquerque where information sessions are held.

 Other ALTSD Services

 The ALTSD Ombudsman Program protects those living in nursing homes and institutional settings.
 Ombudsmen work with New Mexicans who wish to leave institutions and return to their communities.
-Ombudmen are specially trained volunteers.
+Ombudsmen are specially trained volunteers.